-Kirsty continued to specialise into musculoskeletal physiotherapy and worked as a senior physiotherapist in the Ministry of Defence including residential rehabilitation, outpatient departments and multidisciplinary assessment clinics.
+Kirsty continued to specialise in musculoskeletal physiotherapy and worked as a senior physiotherapist in the Ministry of Defence, including residential rehabilitation, outpatient departments and multidisciplinary assessment clinics.

 In addition to her NHS and MOD roles, Kirsty has also maintained a strong interest in acute sports injuries.
-She was the lead physiotherapist for her local rugby team and the under 16s regional academy squad providing pitch-side cover and injury management to both teams in addition to working closely with coaching staff to recognise injury trends and alter training practices to prevent injuries.
+She was the lead physiotherapist for her local rugby team and the under 16s regional academy squad, providing pitch-side cover and injury management to both teams.
+In addition she worked closely with coaching staff to recognise injury trends and alter training practices to prevent injuries.
 These roles developed both her interest and expertise in managing sports injuries.

 Kirsty also offers post graduate skills in acupuncture and Kinesiology Taping and Pilates.